hybridgroup/taskmapper-basecamp/README.md

 ## Find tickets

-Since basecamp does not have the conventional "tickets", ticketmaster-basecamp considers a TodoItem as a ticket, but will prepend the TodoList's title to the TodoItem's title.
+Since basecamp does not have the conventional "tickets", taskmapper-basecamp considers a TodoItem as a ticket, but will prepend the TodoList's title to the TodoItem's title.
     tickets = project.tickets
     ticket = project.ticket(<todoitem_id>)